ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 <!--more-->

-So a language without garbage collection, in 2015.
+A language without garbage collection, in 2015.
 Why?
 Because garbage collection does not solve the deeper underlying problem:
 _resource management_.